redelacruz/HARamdiskDBManager/README.md

 ```
 to build the Home Assistant RAM Disk Database Manager service and recreate the Home Assistant service (this will cause Home Assistant to restart).

-Check that the app started correctly by checking the Docker logs from its container.
+Check that the app started correctly by inspecting the logs from its container.
 If all went well (and assuming the default options were used), they should look something like this:
 ```
 Starting
 Starting HomeAssistant ramdisk database manager